-A seventeenth-century house in the ancient village of Gussago.
-Here there is an inn run by Stefano Pazzaglia and his wife Resi Martinotti.
-He is a careful researcher of small local excellences and his attention is reflected in the kitchen.
-Raw materials, such as Bergamo's "giant" sheep from Lake Endine or fish from Lake Iseo, are an expression of this philosophy.
-And the dishes often pay homage to tradition: space then for long cooking, with boned pork shoulder and sweet and sour vegetables.
-Then the offal or sheep ragout, the autumn spit and, for "lake" palates, the char fillet with pea cream.
-The selection of local wines and cheeses is also good.
+A 17th century home in the old village of Gussago.
+It is home to an osteria managed by Stefano Pazzaglia and his wife Resi Martinotti.
+He is an attentive seeker of small local excellence, and his attention is reflected in the cuisine.
+The ingredients, such as the “giant” Bergamo sheep from Lake Endine or the fish from Lake Iseo, are the expression of this philosophy.
+And the dishes often pay homage to tradition: long cooking times, with the boneless pork shoulder and the sweet and sour vegetables.
+Then the offal or sheep ragù, the autumn skewer and, for “lacustrine” palates, the char fillet with pea cream.
+The selection of wines and local cheeses is also good.

-The 17th century house with the vaulted ceiling houses two rooms and a veranda.
-Faithful old and recent sit with pleasure in a tavern that keeps the flag of Franciacorta and Brescia cuisine high.
-In the kitchen there is the expert Resi Martinotti who knows how to treat Iseo fish like the giant sheep of Lake Endine, prepare the typical spit in autumn like fresh pasta with meat sauce.
-The cellar is discreet, while the warm service is directed by the good owner Stefano Pazzaglia.
+The 17th century home with the vaulted ceiling avails of two dining rooms and a veranda.
+Old and new loyal diners sit with pleasure in an osteria which keeps the flag of Franciacorta cuisine and Brescia flying high.
+At the cooker, the expert Resi Martinotti knows how to handle the fish of Iseo and the giant sheep of Lake Endine, prepare the typical skewer in autumn like the fresh pasta with meat sauce.
+Discreet wine list and warm and friendly service managed by the excellent owner Stefano Pazzaglia.